gangabiswa/Java-Bites/README.md

 ## User Stories

--As a user, I want to input sandwich customization options (bread type, size, toppings, sauces), so that I can create a personalized sandwich.
+- As a user, I want to input sandwich customization options (bread type, size, toppings, sauces), so that I can create a personalized sandwich.
--As a user, I want to select drinks and chips, so that I can complete my order.
+- As a user, I want to select drinks and chips, so that I can complete my order.
--As a user, I want to generate a receipt with all order details and prices, so that I can have a record of my purchase.
+- As a user, I want to generate a receipt with all order details and prices, so that I can have a record of my purchase.
--As a user, I want to add multiple sandwiches to my order, so that I can place a larger order at once.
+- As a user, I want to add multiple sandwiches to my order, so that I can place a larger order at once.

 ## Setup